howdyai/botkit-docs/docs/readme-web.md

 Everything you need to build your bot is included in [Botkit Anywhere](https://github.com/howdyai/botkit-starter-web), a boilerplate application that includes all the components needed to operate your bot, as well as sample code and extra features.

-* All the features of Botkit Core and Botkit Studio
+* All the features of Botkit Core
 * A built-in chat server that can handle thousands of simultaneous conversations
 * A customizable front-end chat client built with HTML, CSS, and Javascript
 * A webserver for serving the application to users and hosting your bot's business logic